geraldine-mor/charmed-arcana/README.md

 This project was my first real exploration into using AI to assist with a website build.

-I primarily used [chatGPT](https://www.chatgpt.com) switching to [Claude](httpd://www.claude.ai) any time I ran out of chats on chatGPT or if I felt like I needed another answer to compare for accuracy of information.
+I primarily used [chatGPT](https://www.chatgpt.com) switching to [Claude](https://www.claude.ai) any time I ran out of chats on chatGPT or if I felt like I needed another answer to compare for accuracy of information.
 I used [Adobe Firefly](https://firefly.adobe.com/generate/image) for all image creation.

 In the planning stages, I used AI to help generate the user stories and during the build I frequently used AI to generate text content such as the about sections and services details, image content such as the tarot deck and the services cards.
 I rarely copied the text exactly but it did help provide ideas and direction.

 AI and troubleshooting: I used AI when my own attempts at troubleshooting had failed.
 Copying and pasting my code in to see where I had gone wrong.
 AI was not always correct but always pointed me in the right direction.

-I ensured any explanations didn't include code by writing explicitly into the promt that I required explanations only and not code such as the below example:
+I ensured any explanations didn't include code by writing explicitly into the prompt that I required explanations only and not code such as the below example:

 ![screenshot of chatGPT prompt and response](documentation/readme-images/chatgpt-prompt.png)